fnse/fnse/content/modules/fnse/events.md

     to tour the campus, participate in Q & A with teachers and administration as well as hear from current parents about their experience at North Shore Elementary.
 - title: Fall Festival
-  image: "/images/IMG_0623.jpg"
+  image: "/images/IMG_0623-2.jpg"
   description: A family-friendly PTA sponsored event with food, games, and a pumpkin
     auction!
 Come and join in the fun celebrating fall and Halloween to come!
-- title: Event 3
+- title: Kindergarten Round-Up
-  image: "/images/uneditable/placeholder.jpg"
+  image: "/images/K Round Up.jpg"
-  description: This is the secription of an event that takes place.
-No link to an
+  description: This is yet another opportunity to experience our school, get a taste
-    external page unless necessary.
+    of our campus and meet teachers and administration at North Shore

 ---